matomo-org/developer-documentation/docs/3.x/plugins.md

 Some of the arguments and options are required, whereas other are optional.
 If you do not specify a value, the command line tool will ask you to enter the missing values.
 So you do not have to care much about arguments and options.
 Easy!

 ### Creating a plugin
 Execute the command `./console generate:plugin` in order to create a new plugin.
 The CLI tool will ask you to enter a name, a description and a version number.
-This creates a very basic plugin for you including all the necessary files.
+This creates a very basic plugin for you, which includes all the necessary files.
 If you already know that you need a Controller and an API, the console tool can create those for you as well.

 ## Building the plugin
 ### Namespaces